cloudflare/cloudflare-docs/content/waf/get-started.md

 The [Cloudflare Managed Ruleset](/waf/managed-rules/reference/cloudflare-managed-ruleset/) protects against CVEs and known attack vectors.
 This ruleset is designed to identify common attacks using signatures, while generating low false positives.
 Rule changes are published on a weekly basis in the [WAF changelog](/waf/change-log/).
 Cloudflare may also add rules at any time during emergency releases for high profile zero-day protection.

-To deploy the Cloudflare Managed Ruleset:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com), and select your account and domain.
 2. Go to **Security** > **WAF** and select the **Managed rules** tab.
 3. Under **Managed Rulesets**, select **Deploy** next to the Cloudflare Managed Ruleset.

+{{<details header="Default settings and ruleset customization">}}

+By default, the Cloudflare Managed Ruleset enables only a subset of rules and it is designed to strike a balance between protection and false positives.
+You can review and enable additional rules based on your application technology stack.

 In particular situations, enabling the managed ruleset can cause some false positives.
 False positives are legitimate requests inadvertently mitigated by the WAF.
 For information on addressing false positives, refer to [Handle false positives](/waf/managed-rules/handle-false-positives/).

-{{<details header="Default settings and ruleset customization">}}

-By default, the Cloudflare Managed Ruleset enables only a subset of rules and it is designed to strike a balance between protection and false positives.
-You can review and enable additional rules based on your application technology stack.

 If you are testing the WAF against pentesting tools, it is recommended that you enable all rules by using the following ruleset configuration: